 An assessment done on the nutritional properties of couscous studied 6 different types of couscous (their control version, white, honey, smooth, organic, and algaessense varieties) and results showed that even smooth couscous–the lowest carb variety studied–still had about 43 grams of carbs per 100 gram serving, making it all the more clear that couscous is far from being keto friendly.5

-Now that we have covered that the high level of carbohydrates in couscous means it is not allowed on keto, we will still go over the nutritional information, macros, and sodium for those on other weight loss diets or eating plans who may be more able to indulge in couscous as a side or main dish.
+Now that we have covered that the high level of carbohydrates in couscous means it is not allowed on keto, we will still go over the nutritional information and macros for those on other weight loss diets or eating plans who may be more able to indulge in couscous as a side or main dish.

-Though couscous does not have as much nutrition value as some other pastas or pasta substitutes, anyone letting the thought I will never lose weight get the best of them might benefit from incorporating couscous into their diet.
+Although couscous may not offer as much nutritional value as certain other pastas or pasta substitutes, individuals feeling discouraged by the thought that they will never lose weight might find it beneficial to include couscous in their diet.
 This pasta from North Africa has high levels of selenium–a mineral high in antioxidants that can reduce inflammation, lower the risk of both heart disease and cancer, boost thyroid health, and promote a healthy immune system.

 Couscous also has a considerable amount of protein and fiber, as well as vitamins and nutrients such as iron, vitamin B6, calcium, and magnesium.
 This pasta can help reduce cholesterol, inflammation, and oxidative stress in the body, ultimately decreasing the chance of cardiovascular disease.